Beware: Essential Oils can be very Harmful to Your Pets!

 By Dr. Norette L. Underwood

 I found this wonderful article by Natural News on essential oils and your pet.
-As Aromatherapy is becoming more widely accepted in the mainstream, more people are using essential oils on their own, at home.
+As Aromatherapy is becoming more widely accepted in the mainstream, more people are using essential oils at home.
 Unfortunately, as some people are finding out, this is not always having a positive affect on the animals in their lives.

 There have been many reports of animals harmed, even dying, from essential oils.
 Tea Tree Melaleuca alternifolia, has received a bad rap lately, most likely stemming from the fact that it is so widely available.
 Well meaning owners have used this oil to treat dermatological afflictions such as bites and scratches, only to end up at the veterinarian’s office with an animal exhibiting signs of toxicity, such as ataxia, in-coordination, weakness, tremors, vomiting or depression.